winedarksea/AutoTS/extended_tutorial.md

 * It begins by taking long data and converting it to a wide dataframe with DateTimeIndex
 * An initial train/test split is generated where the test is the most recent data, of forecast_length
 * A random template of models is generated and tested on the initial train/test
 * Models consist of a pre-transformation step (fill na options, outlier removal options, etc), and algorithm (ie ETS) and model paramters (trend, damped, etc)
 * The top models (selected by a combination of metrics) are recombined with random mutations for n_generations
 * A handful of the best models from this process go to cross validation, where they are re-assessed on new train/test splits.
 * The best model in validation is selected as best_model and used in the `.predict()` method to generate forecasts.

 ### A simple example
 ```
+# also: _hourly, _daily, _weekly, or _yearly
-from autots.datasets import load_monthly # also: _daily _yearly or _hourly
+from autots.datasets import load_monthly
 df_long = load_monthly()

 from autots import AutoTS